MapsPeople/docs/src/android/v3/guides/third-party-positioning/google-fused-location-integration.md

   order: 230
 ---

-For Google Fused Location Provider, you need to create a positioning implementation which enables communicating the positions received from the API with the MapsIndoors SDK.
+To get started with Google Fused Location Provider, you need to create a positioning implementation which enables communicating the positions received from the API with the MapsIndoors SDK.

-The Position Provider implementation exists at the customer application level, and needs to implement the PositionProvider interface from the MapsIndoors SDK.
-The MapsIndoors SDK can then utilize the positioning results yielded from the given Position Provider, by setting the Position Provider with MapControl.setPositionProvider(PositionProvider).
+The Position Provider implementation exists at the customer application level, and needs to use the `PositionProvider` interface from the MapsIndoors SDK.
+The MapsIndoors SDK can then use the positioning results given by the given Position Provider, by setting the Position Provider with `MapControl.setPositionProvider(PositionProvider)`.

 ### Implementing Google Fused Location Provider API